carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ![Armdahl's law](benchmark/figures/macbook_small_speedup.png)

-We see that a speedup of 2.19 correlates with 3 cores being utilized.
+We see that a speedup of 2.19 corresponds to 3 cores being utilized.
 This is not quite as far as we'd like, but that was assuming that the entire workload was parallelizable.
 In practice, there are some sequential parts of the workload, such as the network and disk I/O, that are not parallelizable, so this rough estimate of the speedup is seemingly quite good.

 Let's look at the results for the medium dataset: